wsdfhjxc/kwin-scripts/README.md

 That's no longer true, at least to some extent.
 Please see the section about setting up the panel widget.

+Note: The latest version considered as released is 1.0.

 ### Configuration and usage

 After enabling the script, and while still being in the System Settings, you should head up to the Shortcuts section and select the KWin component, as the script is mostly controllable through keyboard shortcuts.